×

 One of the most common symptoms of PCOS is irregular or abnormal menstrual cycles.
 Many women with PCOS either find out they have PCOS because of their irregular cycles, or begin to notice them as a result of their diagnosis.
 A PCOS diagnosis is an opportunity to learn about your menstrual cycles and take charge of your hormonal health.

-• menstrual cycle symptoms, such as PMS, acne, or painful periods, providing more information on your hormone balance.
+• Menstrual cycle symptoms, such as PMS, acne, and painful periods)

 Tracking Health Changes